MathiasM-de/personal-website/content/home/experience.md

   Responsibilities include:

   * Development of Strategy and Vision in IT
-  * consultation for digitalisation
+  * Advice on digitization topics and challenges
-  * Workshop and Events for Cloud journey
+  * Develop Workshop and Events on Cloud Innovation Journey
   """

 [[experience]]